-The Dublin Jack of all Trades
+Dublin Jack of All Trades

 Oh I am a roving sporting blade, they call me Jack of all Trades I always place my chief delight in courting pretty fair maids.
-So when to Dublin I arrived to try for a situation I always heard them say it was the pride of all the Nation.
+So when in Dublin I arrived to try for a situation I always heard them say it was the pride of all the Nations.